10 interesting facts from SA’s February 2024 new-vehicle sales

 Pillars of success for this category include power and range, luxury and technology, value for money, design and quality appeal.

-Best Electric Cars: CarsAwards Finalists
+2024 Best Electric Vehicle: CarsAwards Winner

 BMW iX1 xDrive30 M Sport